dziegler/django-urlcrypt/README.rst

  - ``URLCRYPT_PRIVATE_KEY_PATH``

-   - default: ``/path/to/private_key``
+   - default: ``None``
-   - The path to the RSA private key file in PEM format, only used if URLCRYPT_USE_RSA_ENCRYPTION is True.
+   - The path to the RSA private key file in PEM format, used if and only if URLCRYPT_USE_RSA_ENCRYPTION is True.

  - ``RUNNING_TESTS``